Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 You will be given the choice to update MWSE in the installer, which requires internet access.
 For a manual installation, extract the archive files to your Morrowind directory and run MWSE-Update.

+3. Run the main MGE XE program, which sets all the graphics configuration.
+If you're using Mod Organizer 2, you need to run MGEXEgui from within MO2, as it generates files inside Morrowind's Data Files directory.

-3. Run MGE XE, and then configure your graphics setting in the 'Graphics' tab, and generate distant land in the 'Distant Land' tab.
+Configure your graphics setting in the 'Graphics' tab, and generate distant land in the 'Distant Land' tab.
 There is an instruction tab for further details.
 If later on you add world-changing mods to your mod list, you will need to re-run the generator to see the changes in the distant world.

 4. If you use Steam, you should turn off the Steam overlay (in Steam, right click Morrowind > Properties).
-If you use Crossfire/SLI, turn off "Responsive menu caching" in the In-game tab, to avoid performance reductions, as this feature is SLI unfriendly.
+If you use Crossfire/SLI, turn off "Pause world rendering in menus" in the In-game tab, to avoid performance reductions, as this feature is SLI unfriendly.

 5. There is an optional mod, 'XE Sky Variations', that will randomize the sky colour and sunrise/sunset every day.
-It requires high quality sky scattering enabled, and MWSE installed.
+It requires "High quality atmosphere" enabled in distant land, and MWSE installed and enabled.

 As a complement to the UI scaling, you may also want to use Better Dialogue Font for sharper menu text.
 Download at: https://www.nexusmods.com/morrowind/mods/36873